NJIT-Highlander-Racing-Electrical/Steering-Angle-Pedal-Sensors/README.md

 A subsystem that measures the angle of the steering wheel, accelerator, and brake pedal.
 These values are sent via the CAN-Bus to other subsystems on the vehicle and the DAS.

+## Project Note
+* The steering angle sensor project was scrapped due to a lack of time.
+This project would have required either a specialized rotary sensor that could be fitted to the steering column, or a gearing/mounting system that would turn the steering column rotation into rotary sensor rotation.
+Leads decided that the data was not valuable enough for testing to warrant the time commitment.

 ## Hardware Solutions

 * Honeywell RTY060 (2x) and Honeywell RTY180 (1x) for both pedals and steering wheel